Can you visualize success as a way to improve your performance in life? People who’ve been through our life coach certification have always said YES.

 Vanderbuilt University Demonstrates Power of Specific Form of Visualization

-Psychological researcher and scientist Geoffrey Woodman at Vanderbuilt University had this to say about imagining high performance:
+Psychological researcher and scientist Geoffrey Woodman at Vanderbuilt University had this to say about visualizing success:

 The idea that we can train our brains to work better is all the rage across society, but our research suggests that the human brain may benefit as much, or even more, from imagining performing a task, than the brain does from practicing a task over and over.